-(Wedding of Archduke Franz with Elisabeth Wilhelmine von Württemberg in the Burgkapelle on January 6th, 1788; Jakob Adam (copper engraver), Johann Christian Sambach (drawer); 1788; Wien Museum Inv.-Nr.
+(Wedding of Archduke Franz with Elisabeth Wilhelmine von Württemberg in the Burgkapelle on January 6th, 1788; copper engraving by Jakob Adam from a drawing by Johann Christian Sambach; 1788; Wien Museum Inv.-Nr.
 220106; excerpt reproduced with permission under the terms of the CC0 licence)

 The Hofburgkapelle also serves as the home of the rather prestigious Wiener Hofmusikkapelle, which translates as the Vienna Court Music Ensemble.